Moumita-Sen-Sarma/Automatic-Image-Captioning-System-using-Deep-Learning/README.md

 ### Deep Learning Model
 - #### Image Feature Extractor:

 Here we have used a pretrained VGG16 model to extract features from the images of flicker8k dataset.
-The pretarined weights can be dowmloaded from [here](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels.h5).
+The pretarined weights can be downloaded from [here](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels.h5).

 - #### Sequence Processor: